-As spring break fever hits North America, I’m reminded about the many things to do in Kauai for families.
+As spring break fever hits North America, I’m reminded about the many things for families to do in Kauai with kids.
 The pictures tell the story in a thousand words, but I have 10 compelling reasons why Kauai is maika’i loa.
 Aloha!

 1. Beautiful Beaches

 Kauai has many outstanding, white sand beaches, some of which are part of well-maintained State Parks with lifeguard stations, washrooms and changing stations.

 Poipu Beach Park and Salt Pond Beach are two great, younger kid-friendly beaches on the south shore, with washrooms, picnic areas, and shower facilities.
 These beaches have reefed off areas with calm, shallow water that is perfect for wading and staying within arms reach.

 For the more adventurous, Brennecke’s in Poipu is a very good boogie boarding beach, but with powerful surf and shore breaks, especially in winter.
 Before running into the waves, observe the surf pattern and read any posted signage (i.e. rip currents, sudden shorebreaks), and chat with locals or other beach goers about conditions (which can change daily).